Skip to content

 Start Your Journey

-• You constantly worry about things that haven't happened yet
+• You find yourself worrying about things that haven't happened yet, and can't seem to stop

-• You avoid situations, places, or people because of how they make you feel
+• You avoid certain situations, places, or people because of how they make you feel

-• You experience physical symptoms like a racing heart, tight chest, or nausea
+• You notice physical sensations like a racing heart, tight chest, or nausea when you're stressed

-• You struggle to relax or switch off, even when you're safe
+• You find it hard to relax or switch off, even when nothing is wrong

-• You feel like you're always waiting for something bad to happen
+• You often feel like you're bracing for something bad to happen

-• You cancel plans or hold back at work because of fear or self-doubt
+• You've pulled back from plans or opportunities at work because of fear or self-doubt

 Our Approach